silentrald/node-express-hbs-mongo-Tutorial/README.md

 ### Nodemon

-But we will encounter a problem when we want to change something on the `app.js` file but wouldn't immediately reflect to the server.
+We will encounter a problem when we want to change something on the `app.js` file, but wouldn't immediately reflect to the server.
 Let's try editing this line:

 ```javascript
 app.get("/", (_req, res) => {